-Proposed merger of IPF with aref and bpf
+Proposed merger of IPF with aref and bpf - what's happened so far?

 As the IPF approaches its 40th anniversary, we’ve been asking ourselves some big questions.
 The world has changed.
 Our industry has changed.
 And the IPF must change too — to remain relevant, impactful, and financially sustainable.
 This thinking has led to the proposal to merge with AREF and the BPF to create a single, stronger industry body Real Estate:UK.